GSA/digitalgov.gov/content/news/2024/02/2024-02-21-optimizing-the-federal-digital-experience-aligning-content-governance-coordination-and-database-development.md

 source_url: https://blog-nrrd.doi.gov/onrr-content-audit/
 source: doi-revenuedata
 date: 2024-02-20 09:00:00 -0500
-title: Optimizing the federal digital experience: aligning content governance, coordination, and database development
+title: "Optimizing the federal digital experience: aligning content governance, coordination, and database development"
 deck: Discover the strides made in optimizing the federal digital experience on onrr.gov since its one year redesign by the ODDD team.
 Delves into the meticulous coordination with SMEs, creation of a comprehensive content